Healthy, delicious, gluten-free and even vegan, these squash zoodles will have a tasty side dish on the table in less than ten minutes.

 So today I am going to make another exception.
 You can now buy pre-packaged squash “noodles” in most larger grocery stores.
+They may or may not have the green peel on them.
 While more expensive than doing it yourself, they do have the same nutritional benefits.
 They’re perfect for those nights you need to get a meal on table quickly, but they’re also handy if you are serving a gluten-free guest and wondering what to make that’s quick and delicious.

 There are affiliate links in this post.
 If you buy through them, you help keep the “lights” on here at Just Plain Living at no extra cost to you.